Table of contents

 Jim nodded.
 “I think the enforcement guy is afraid of bees.
 He never gets out of his pickup and doesn’t look for live bees, even at our place.
 Fifty-three hives.
 Check.”

 Like so many gray areas, however, good can come from these programs.
 Some people hire professional beekeepers to maintain their hives, which helps the local economy, and the bees are a boon to agricultural endeavors.
 Sadly, it’s impossible to design a program that’s immune to abuse, and it’s natural for those who comply to feel cheated.

-How Big is Our Footprint?
+How Big is Our Ethical Footprint?

 Many ethical dilemmas lack right or wrong answers, but they make us think.
 Ultimately, we cannot change honey bees or make them behave, but we can make ourselves aware of the burdens our bees place on others.

 Beekeepers will derive no benefit from making enemies of homeowners, businesses, conservationists, or government agencies.
-We will be better served by trying to understand our own footprint and allowing other pollinators their space.
+We will do better by trying to understand our own footprint and allowing other pollinators their space.
 Leave the conservation areas to wildlife, treat your neighbors with respect, and be empathetic toward those who don’t understand your fascination with bees.

 - Peck DT, Seeley TD.
 2019.
 Mite bombs or robber lures?
 The roles of drifting and robbing in Varroa destructor transmission from collapsing honey bee colonies to their neighbors.
 PloS One. https://doi.org/10.1371/journal.pone.0218392